 © Archevêché des églises orthodoxes de tradition russe en Europe occidentale

-Metropolitan Vladimir is born on March 22 of the year 1873 in a small village near Orlov, in the province Viatka, in Russia.
+Metropolitan Vladimir is born on March 22 of the year 1873 in the small village of Podrelie near Orlov, in the province of Viatka, in Russia.
 At his Baptism he was given the name Viatcheslav.
-He belonged to an old priestly family : his father, Archpriest Michael Tikhonicky, was killed in 1918 by the Bolshevists (in 2003 he was canonized by the Russian Orthodox Church) ; later on one of his brothers, Benjamin, also became Bishop in Russia and died as Archbishop of Kirov (in Viatka) in 1957.
+He belonged to an old priestly family : his father, Archpriest Michael Tikhonicky, was killed in 1918 by the Bolshevists (in 2003 he was canonized by the Russian Orthodox Church) ; later on one of his brothers, Benjamin, also became Bishop in Russia and died as Archbishop of Kirov and Slobodsk (Viatka) in 1957.

 After his studies at the diocesan Seminary of Viatka, Viatcheslav entered the theological Academy of Kazan (1893-1898) which put a particular emphasis on missionary work.
 During these years of study, under the influence of the strong personality of the then Rector, Bishop Anthony (Khrapovitsky), he took his monastic vows and received the name Vladimir (in 1897).
 The following year he is ordained hieromonk and is sent as a missionary to Kirghizia.
 In 1901 he is appointed by the Holy Synod of the Russian Church director of the Orthodox mission of Kirghizia and elevated to the rank of Archimandrite.